Best raised bed vegetable garden:

 Side-by-side comparison: SFG vs. Food4Wealth

 I have created a table to compare the two methods based on the criteria that are important to me.
 First, I listed my criteria, then I ranked them using points, 1 point being the worst, and 5 – the best.
+You can use my table to find out which system is right for you.

 Table 1: Comparison of SFG and Food4Wealth systems